 From man to beast

-The white-masked Issohadores are playing the role of the soothing counterpart to the Mamuthones: They are the good ones.
+The “good” white-masked Issohadores are playing the soothing counterpart to the “bad” Mamuthones.
 By snapping and whipping their soha – a rope – they aim to round up and catch their „prey“.
 It is mainly young women they are singling out: Their youth is regarded as the epitome of fertility and the beginning of a new circle of life.

 ‘Mascherarsi è un destino’ – To disguise oneself is a destiny